hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Func/logs.md

 `GET https://$region.hyperfunc.io/logs/$name/$uuid`

-Retrieve the logs of a function, no signature authentication requirements.
+Retrieve the logs of a function.

+**The endpoint should be `$region.hyperfunc.io`, and no signature authentication requirements.**

 **Example request**: